If you travel to Switzerland while pregnant

 The following types of care are subject to prior authorization:

-If approved, you will receive a portable S2 certificate for coverage in the country you are visiting.
+If approved, you will receive a portable S2 certificate for coverage in Switzerland.
 If you pay all or part of your medical expenses upfront, you can apply to your local health insurance fund for a reimbursement when you return to France.

 The portable S2 certificate